 Casemates Square

-Only about a 15-minute walk from the Gibraltar airport, you’ll find Casemates Square, the largest public space in the town center.
+Only about a 15-minute walk from the Gibraltar airport, you’ll find Casemates Square, the largest public square in the town center.
 Until 1864 Casemates Square hosted public executions and some of the buildings around the square stored ammunition.
 Nowadays, you’ll find there many restaurants, bars, cafes, and of course traditional British pubs.

 One of the best things to do in Gibraltar is to slowly wander around its charming colorful streets and discover all its secrets.
 You definitely can’t miss exploring the two liveliest streets – Main Street and Irish Town, where you can find many stores, restaurants, bars, and pubs.
-Also, don’t forget to take a look at the adorable side alleys.
+Also, don’t forget to take a look at the adorable side alleys!

-On Gibraltar Main Street you’ll also find the Cathedral of Saint Mary the Crowned.
+On Gibraltar Main Street you’ll find the Cathedral of Saint Mary the Crowned.
 It was built on the site of a former mosque in the 15th century.
 The church can be visited for free during opening hours.

-Tip!
+Tip.
 Are you looking for the best photo spots with iconic red telephone booths?
 Be sure to check out THIS ONE (right next to Casemates Square ) & THIS ONE (near the cable car).

 Europa Point

 One of the best things to do in Gibraltar that you cannot miss is visiting Europa Point.
 It’s Gibraltar’s southernmost point that offers breathtaking views over the Strait of Gibraltar and the African coast, which is just 14km away.
-There you’ll also find points of interest like Ibrahim-al-Ibrahim Mosque, Shrine of Our Lady of Europe church, the 19th-century lighthouse, restored 1878 Harding’s Battery, and a monument to former Polish general Władysław Sikorski, who died in a plane crash near Gibraltar airport during WWII.
+There you’ll also find points of interest like Ibrahim-al-Ibrahim Mosque, the Shrine of Our Lady of Europe church, the 19th-century lighthouse, the restored 1878 Harding’s Battery, and a monument to former Polish general Władysław Sikorski, who died in a plane crash near Gibraltar airport during WWII.

 To get to Europa Point we took a long walk along a medium-known road, but with very rewarding views.
 Somewhere near the cable car, we turned towards the port and were walking near the shore, looking at the ocean.
-We passed places like 100 Ton Gun Napier of Magdala Battery, Parson’s Lodge, Juan Carlos Perez Promenade, beautiful Gibraltar waterfall, and finally, we reached Keightley Way Tunnel, which took us straight to Europa Point.
-To go back to the Gibraltar town center we chose Europa Road, which also surprised us with beautiful views, but this time from the higher points.
-Here’s the map and a few photos from the walk.
+We passed places like 100 Ton Gun Napier of Magdala Battery, Parson’s Lodge, Juan Carlos Perez Promenade, a beautiful Gibraltar waterfall, and finally, we reached Keightley Way Tunnel, which took us straight to Europa Point.

 Ibrahim-al-Ibrahim Mosque